 This is a great entry-level rain jacket, especially for cool weather and around-town use.
 It is a perfect everyday cool, rainy season option for short hikes, drizzly early morning dog walks, and yard work.
 The Watertight II is light enough for longer hikes and backpacking trips but will perform best in cool weather when ventilation isn't as important.
-The Arc'teryx Beta SL, our Editors' Choice winner, is a better choice if you want a rugged 2-layer rain jacket for outdoor work.
+The Arc'teryx Zeta SL is a better choice if you want a rugged 2-layer rain jacket for outdoor work.

 The Watertight II's pockets are lower down on the jacket.
 While that's convenient for strolling around town or casual hikes, they get covered up by a harness or a backpack's waist belt.
 If the pack is heavy, the zippers tend to get pinched into the user's hips.

 The Watertight II

 has mesh-lined pockets for ventilation, but no pit-zips.
 If you're looking for a jacket with excellent ventilation, be sure to check out the Outdoor Research Foray